sucataengine/sucata-docs/docs/references/sucata.scene.md

 **parameters**

-- entity_id `string` - The ID of the entity to find
+- entity_id `number` - The ID of the entity to find

 **return**